Neurodivergent adults and people stuck in survival/trauma belief loops

 When your brain moves faster than the world expects and you're exhausted from pretending it doesn't.

 ADHD showed up early.
-Chaos, confusion, and a constant sense of not fitting in.
+A constant sense of not fitting in.
 There was no one to name it, no framework to explain it.
-Just a constant mismatch between how you functioned and what the world expected.
+Just a constant mismatch between how you functioned and what everyone around you expected.

 WHAT IS ADHD IN ADULTS?